Linaro/documentation/Reference-Platform/CECommon/OE.md

 ## OpenEmbedded and Yocto

-This page provides instructions to get started with OpenEmbedded and the Yocto Project on the DragonBoard 410c and HiKey.
+This page provides instructions to get started with OpenEmbedded and the Yocto Project.
+It aims at being generic for any board support.
+The board diversity should be addressed through dedicated BSP layer then MACHINE choice.

 # Introduction